jw5374/DunderDB_p1/README.md

 # Dunder DB

 ## Project Description
-Something like: A java based ORM for simplifying connecting to and from an SQL database without the need for SQL or connection management.

-A java-based ORM for seemless access to a database(s) with persistent methods that relieves the burden of Query Language from the user.
+A java-based ORM for seamless access to a database.
+Users can persist classes and objects through the use of methods and annotations.
+This effectively relieves users from the burden of using a Query Language.

 ## Technologies Used

-* PostgreSQL - version 42.2.12
-* Java - version 8.0
-* Apache commons - version 2.1
-* JUnit

 * PostgreSQL - version 42.4.0
 * Java - version 8.0
 * Apache commons - version 2.9.0
-* haven't used JUnit yet?
-* mention any maven?
+* Maven

 ## Features

-List of features ready and TODOs for future development
-* Easy to use and straightforward user API.
-* No need for SQL, HQL, or any databse specific language.
-* Straightforward and simple Annotation based for ease of use.

 * Easy to integrate API through annotations and credential set-up.
 * All queries are handled via method calls, which means no need for understanding a Query Language
 * Annotations are plain in name and use, allowing for little confusion on interpretation.
 * Credential set-up is done through a Configuration object, which stores data like the root and password to the database.
 * Operations are executed through a Session object, which performs CRUD operations on the database.

-* etc... ?
+* Should we mention serial keys and such?

 To-do list: [`for future iterations`]
 * Mapping of join columns inside of entities.
-* Implement of aggregate functions.
+* Implementation of aggregate functions.
-* Allow ORM to build table based on Annotations in Entities.
-* etc... ?
+* Implementation of Multiplicity Annotations such as OneToMany, ManyToOne, OneToOne, and ManyToMany.

 ## Getting Started

-Any Information one would need to utilize your repo

 To begin:
-* Create a Configuration object and initialize..
+* Create a Configuration object and initial
 * Call Configuration's getSessionFactory() method to get a SessionFactory object that outputs sessions.
 * call SessionFactory's OpenSession() method to get a Session object that can perform CRUD operations on the Database specified in Configuration.